nyckidsrise-logo

 • There is NO maximum or minimum income to participate

 After your child receives their NYC Scholarship Account, you will receive more information on how to create a college and career savings plan that is right for you and your family.
 To build on the money invested for your child’s NYC Scholarship Account, you can open and/or connect a college and career savings account that you own for the benefit of your child through the Program.
-You can also choose to open and/or connect an account in the NY ABLE Savings Program, as long as the participating student is eligible for this type of account.[1]
+If your child has a disability, you have the option of opening and/or connecting an NY ABLE Savings Program account, as long as the participating student is eligible for this type of account.1

 Unlike the NYC Scholarship Account that is owned and managed by NYC Kids RISE for your child’s future education, your family owns your connected account.
 You, your relatives, and your friends can contribute directly to this account.
 Depending on which type of savings account you choose, your family can track your own savings balance along with your child’s NYC Scholarship Account online, through the NYC Kids RISE Savings Tracker.